 Section 7 has explained how the calibrated weights were calculated.
-Table 5 gives basic descriptive information on the final weights calculated for the 2016/17 survey.
+Table 4 gives basic descriptive information on the final weights calculated for the 2017/18 survey.

 The g-weights are the ratios of the final weights to the initial selection weights.
-The mean g-weight is approximately 1.6.
-This means the calibrated weights, which were calculated using population benchmark information, have changed the initial selection weight by an average factor of 1.6.
+The mean g-weight is approximately 1.7 which can be considered as reasonable.
+This means the calibrated weights, which were calculated using population benchmark information, have changed the initial selection weight by an average factor of 1.7.